Lymington Choral Society is very grateful for the support of its Patrons and Associates.

 Associate Members

-If you are interested in becoming a Patron of the Society at a cost of £70 per annum (two tickets per concert), we would be delighted to hear from you.
+If you are interested in becoming a Sponsor, Patron or Associate Member of Lymington Choral Society, we would be delighted to hear from you.
+Please contact:

 Lymington Choral Society is very grateful for the support of its Sponsors and Funders.